razorpay/razorpay-woocommerce/readme.txt

 == Changelog ==

+= 2.3.1 =
+* Bug fix for hosted checkout.
+* Tested upto WordPress 5.2.4 and WooCommerce 3.7.1

 = 2.3.0 =
-* Support for HDFC VAS merchant with hosted checkout.
+* Support for hosted checkout.
 * Tested upto WordPress 5.2.4 and WooCommerce 3.7.1